returnString/metagame/README.md

 		// good for creating DB connections, loading files into memory etc *init()
 		{
+			// services have some DB helpers included
+			// they load connection params from the specified name in the 'redis' and 'mongo' config sections this.mongo = yield this.createMongoConnection('calculator')
+			this.redis = yield this.createRedisConnection('calculator')
 		}

-		*requireLeftAndRight(request)
+		// this is a middleware function; it gets executed *before* the route itself
+		// if a middleware function returns something, then we stop and send that data to the client
+		// if a middleware function returns nothing, the request carries on as normal *requireLeftAndRight(request)
 		{
 			if (!request.params.lhs || !request.params.rhs)